Super Bowl XXXVII

 The Raiders came into the game as four-point favorites.
-However, offensive struggles from the Raiders, and a dominant defensive performance from Tampa throughout much of the game would unravel the juggernaut Raider offense.
-Oakland quarterback Rich Gannon threw a Super Bowl record five interceptions, three of which were returned for touchdowns.
+However, offensive struggles from the Raiders, and a dominant defensive performance from the Buccaneers throughout much of the game would unravel the juggernaut Raiders offense.
+Raiders quarterback Rich Gannon threw a Super Bowl record five interceptions, three of which were returned for touchdowns.
 The Buccaneers also sacked Gannon five times, and scored 34 consecutive points to build a 34–3 lead late in the third quarter.
-Tampa Bay safety Dexter Jackson, who had two of those interceptions and returned them for 34 yards, was named Super Bowl MVP.
+Buccaneers safety Dexter Jackson, who had two of those interceptions and returned them for 34 yards, was named Super Bowl MVP.
 Jackson became only the second safety and third defensive back named Super Bowl MVP.

 Background

-Super Bowl XXXVII was originally awarded to San Francisco on October 15, 1997 by the NFL owners at a league meeting in Washington, D.C.
-The 49ers had recently announced plans for a new stadium, and were awarded the Super Bowl contingent on its completion.
-However, the stadium plans had stalled by the fall of 1998 and the NFL reopened the bidding for the game.
-San Diego, which had lost out on Super Bowl XXXVI, announced its interest.
-The city was awarded the game during the May 26, 1999 meeting at Atlanta.
-Miami was the only other city in consideration.
-It was the last Super Bowl played in California until Super Bowl 50 at Levi's Stadium in Santa Clara.
-It was also the final Super Bowl at Qualcomm Stadium before the Chargers relocated to Los Angeles in 2017.

-Later in 2003, California would host the Stanley Cup Finals with the Mighty Ducks of Anaheim hosting games 3, 4, and 6, making it only the second time that the same state hosted both the Super Bowl and the Stanley Cup Finals in the same year, following California itself ten years earlier, when the Los Angeles Kings went to the Finals four months after Pasadena hosted Super Bowl XXVII.
-It was then succeeded by itself again in 2016 when Super Bowl 50 took place in San Francisco and the San Jose Sharks made the Stanley Cup Finals.